Last Updated on January 8, 2019

 - 1/2 teaspoon salt

-- In a small bowl, combine sour cream, vinegar, chives, salt and pepper.
+- In a small bowl, toss to combine sour cream, vinegar, and chives.

 - Serve and enjoy!

 Radishes are known as secret weapons against fungi and bacteria.
-The little sisters of white radishes contain highly efficient mustard oils and many vitamins.
-The maximum of nutrients you will reap from radishes, that grow outdoors – under real sunlight.
-In doubt I’d always recommend to choose organic radishes mostly free from harmful chemicals.
+The little sisters of white daikon radishes contain highly efficient mustard oils and many vitamins.
+The maximum of nutrients you will reap from veggies, that grow outdoors – under real sunlight.
+In doubt, I'd always recommend choosing organic produce mostly free from harmful chemicals.

 So what benefits can you expect when you level up your radish nutrition.
 As a huge fan of quotes I'd first like to cite a nice Chinese proverb that puts it in a nutshell: